Barbara Littman House

 We are so excited to share our first expansion project!
-The Barbara Littman House will house a survivor of domestic violence and three to five children.
+The Barbara Littman House recently became the home for a survivor of domestic violence and her children.
 Town Clock CDC is so grateful to be able to create more permanent, affordable, supportive housing for some of the most vulnerable people in our community.

 About the House